dbanetto/uni/findbugs/report.md

 # Java Path Finder

-[Java Path Finder](http://babelfish.arc.nasa.gov/trac/jpf/) (JPF) is a static analysis tool for java that combines model checking and various other types of checks.
+[Java Path Finder](http://babelfish.arc.nasa.gov/trac/jpf/) (JPF) is a static analysis tool for java that combines model checking and various other types of checks built by NASA.
 At its core JPF is a java virtual machine that takes every execution path.
 Each run of JPF has a configuration that encodes what properties to check in the execution, this can range from correct usage of concurrent methods or unhandled exceptions.